-Equipment used by customers (for example, self-checkers, photocopiers) is clearly labelled with directions for use
+Clear directions for use are provided for all equipment used by customers (for example, self-checkers, photocopiers, printers, wireless Internet access)

 Satisfaction rate for service delivery standards (customer survey results)

 The Council may have customer service principles and requirements which are suitable for adoption or adaptation by the Library.
 Similarly, Council may have a customer service training program which is suitable for Library staff.